Nova-KO/nh/Documentation.md

 ## Assumptions:

-***1***\. _Stakeholder Availability:_
+***1\. _Stakeholder Availability:_***

-\- Assumption: Stakeholders will be available for regular feedback and approval throughout the project.
+\- _Assumption_: Stakeholders will be available for regular feedback and approval throughout the project.

-\- Mitigation: Schedule regular check-in meetings and provide multiple channels for communication to ensure stakeholders are kept informed and involved.
+\- _Mitigation_: Schedule regular check-in meetings and provide multiple channels for communication to ensure stakeholders are kept informed and involved.

-***2***\. _Content Availability:_
+***2\. _Content Availability:_***

-\- Assumption: Content, including written copy and multimedia assets, will be provided by NurtureHeal in a timely manner.
+\- _Assumption_: Content, including written copy and multimedia assets, will be provided by NurtureHeal in a timely manner.

-\- Mitigation: Set clear deadlines for content submission and follow up with reminders to ensure timely delivery.
+\- _Mitigation_: Set clear deadlines for content submission and follow up with reminders to ensure timely delivery.
 Have a contingency plan in place for creating placeholder content if necessary.

-***3***\. _Technical Constraints:_
+***3\. _Technical Constraints:_***

-\- Assumption: The hosting environment will meet the technical requirements for WordPress installation and development.
+\- _Assumption_: The hosting environment will meet the technical requirements for WordPress installation and development.

-\- Mitigation: Conduct thorough testing on the hosting environment before proceeding with development.
+\- _Mitigation_: Conduct thorough testing on the hosting environment before proceeding with development.
 Work closely with hosting providers to address any issues that may arise.